ec-europa/toolkit/docs/configuring-project.md

 ### build.xml

-The build.xml file should be located in the root of your project.
+The build.xml<sup>(1)</sup> file has be located in the root of your project.
 And this file should not be altered in any way.
-If you need to override targets within the toolkit you can create a [build.project.xml] file.
+If you need to override targets within the toolkit you can also create a build.project.xml file in the root of your project.
+For more on this you can check out the section  [Using a project build file](#using-project-build-file).

 <details><summary><b>View source <sup>(1)</sup></b></summary>